-Anita McBride is the Executive-In-Residence at the Center for Congressional and Presidential Studies in the School of Public Affairs at American University in Washington, DC.
-At American University, Anita directs the programming of national conferences on the legacies of America’s First Ladies and their historical influence on politics, policy, and global diplomacy.
-Additionally, Anita is an advisor to the George W. Bush Institute at Southern Methodist University in Dallas, Texas, as well as a strategic consultant to global nonprofit organizations.
+Anita B. McBride is executive-in-residence at the Center for Congressional and Presidential Studies in the School of Public Affairs at American University in Washington, D.C.
+She directs programming and national conferences on the legacies of America’s first ladies (the First Ladies Initiative) and their historical influence on politics, policy, and global diplomacy.